saintzaw/tp/docs/UserGuide.md

 Accepted Inputs:

-Module Types: [Core, GE, UE, Internship] referring to Core, General Electives, Unrestricted Electives and Internships.
+Module Types: [Core, GE, UE, INTERNSHIP, all] referring to Core, General Electives, Unrestricted Electives and Internships.
+ALL will show the completion status of all the above-mentioned module types.

 Example: `track /CORE`